 Easy March Home Maintenance And Safety Checklist

-We know life gets busy so we've kept this concise and simple for you.
-The printable checklist will be a handy reminder for you too.
+We know life gets busy, so we’ve kept this concise and straightforward for you.
+The printable March home maintenance checklist is a handy reminder for you too.

 Included are home safety tips.
 Be proactive and take small steps to protect yourself and your loved ones.
 Fall asleep rest assured you took steps to ensure a safe home for your family.

 You would think you could notice a water leak immediately, but that’s usually untrue.